 Policies Towards Foreign Direct Investment

 The BOI (www.investsrilanka.com), an autonomous statutory agency, is the primary government authority responsible for investment, particularly foreign investment, with BOI aiming to provide “one-stop” services for foreign investors.
 BOI’s Single Window Investment Facilitation Taskforce (SWIFT) helps facilitate the investment approvals process and works with other agencies in order to expedite the process.
 BOI can grant project incentives, arrange utility services, assist in obtaining resident visas for expatriate personnel, and facilitate import and export clearances.
-There are plans to establish new regulatory authorities, including a separate investment authority.

 Sri Lanka is a challenging place to do business, with high transaction costs aggravated by an unpredictable economic policy environment, inefficient delivery of government services, and opaque government procurement practices.
 Investors noted concerns over the potential for contract repudiation, cronyism, and de facto or de jure expropriation.
 Public sector corruption is a significant challenge for U.S. firms operating in Sri Lanka and a constraint on foreign investment.
 While the country generally has adequate laws and regulations to combat corruption, enforcement is weak, inconsistent, and selective.
 U.S. stakeholders and potential investors expressed particular concern about corruption in large infrastructure projects and in government procurement.
 The government pledged to address these issues, but the COVID-19 response remains its primary concern.
 Historically, the main political parties do not pursue corruption cases against each other after gaining or losing political positions.